Montessori Methodology and Its Curriculum

 The development of a healthy brain balances the intellectual, social, emotional, and the physical.
 In a Montessori prepared classroom this is a natural harmonious process which takes place over time.
 Specifically our demonstration (instruction) practices and learning materials take the child's mind naturally from and through the appreciation and understanding of "concrete" to "abstract" concepts.
 This is done by starting with simple activities (practical life) that graduate to increasing degrees of complexity and subjects; practical life is an extraordinary demonstration of indirect learning preparation for a 2-4 year old that provides a strong, confident, child motivated basis for writing, reading, comprehension, math, sciences, and social sciences.

-West End Montessori's classroom grounds the child's mind in real life experiences that support left, right, and synergistic mental processing.
+West End and Highlands Montessori classrooms grounds the child's mind in real life experiences that support left, right, and synergistic mental processing.
 Self esteem, independence, and long term resiliency are the outcome when a child's mind moves through these normal stages gently without the interruption of fantasy or restrained movement.
 In a Montessori classroom "everything" can be touched!!

 In all Montessori Activities we progress through this critical mental mnemonic development by incorporating the use of concrete materials and progress to blending abstract concepts with concrete examples preferably stimulation at least three of our five senses (visual, auditory, kinesthetic (touch), olfactory (smell) or gustatory (taste)) in all subject area.